-🚗 Navigate smarter, drive safer, and never miss a turn!
+🚗 Navigate smarter, drive safer, arrive faster!

 | ASIN | B001VEJEGU |

-| Brand | TomTom |
+| Color | black |

-| Connectivity Technology | Bluetooth, Wi-Fi, USB-C |
+| Connectivity technologies | Bluetooth, Wi-Fi, USB-C |

-| Customer Reviews | 3.9 out of 5 stars 99 Reviews |
+| Customer Reviews | 3.9 3.9 out of 5 stars (99) |

-| Display Type | touch screen |
+| Department | mens |

-| Human-Interface Input | Touchscreen |
+| Human Interface Input | Touchscreen |

-| Item Weight | 220 Grams |
+| Item Weight | 7.8 ounces |

 | Manufacturer | TomTom |

-| Resolution | 480 x 272 |
+| Scanner Resolution | 480 x 272 |

-| Special Feature | Speed limit warning, Text-to-Speech (TTS), IQ Routes technology, TomTom QuickGPSfix, TomTom Map Share technology, TMC (Traffic Message Channel) ready, Built-in microphone, Hands-free calling via Bluetooth, Preinstalled POIs, Photo viewer, Audio recording, Automatic routing, Advanced Lane Guidance, Built-in speaker Special Feature Speed limit warning, Text-to-Speech (TTS), IQ Routes technology, TomTom QuickGPSfix, TomTom Map Share technology, TMC (Traffic Message Channel) ready, Built-in microphone, Hands-free calling via Bluetooth, Preinstalled POIs, Photo viewer, Audio recording, Automatic routing, Advanced Lane Guidance, Built-in speaker See more |
+| Special features | Speed limit warning, Text-to-Speech (TTS), IQ Routes technology, TomTom QuickGPSfix, TomTom Map Share technology, TMC (Traffic Message Channel) ready, Built-in microphone, Hands-free calling via Bluetooth, Preinstalled POIs, Photo viewer, Audio recording, Automatic routing, Advanced Lane Guidance, Built-in speaker |

 R**G